pietro-sillano/r-place-Network-Analysis/README.md

 # Network of collaborations in r/Place 2022
 I thought that it would have been cool to study and try to visualize the interaction between contributors of the Reddit Place 2022 event.
 If you don't know what it is: [r/place](https://www.reddit.com/r/place/) or watch the [timelapse](https://www.youtube.com/watch?v=K5O3UgLG2Jw).

-I took a network science course titled **"Complexity in social systems"** and decided to bring this work as final project and it was really appreciated (or maybe I just have been lucky to have the professor nerdy enough to appreciate it).
+I took a network science course titled **[Complexity in social systems](https://fisica-sc.campusnet.unito.it/do/corsi.pl/Show?_id=4ef1)** and decided to bring this work as final project and it was really appreciated (or maybe I just have been lucky to have the professor nerdy enough to appreciate it).

 ![plot](assets/img/pic.png)